Up to this point, we've covered the first three secrets of the happiest retirees. To recap:

-2. Become an accumulator of a rental real estate over time.
+2. Become an accumulator of rental real estate over time.
 Some different scenarios:

 If you buy a house for $100,000 in cash and there’s no mortgage payment, you will be generating approximately $12,700 a year in gross rental income, based on national averages.
 This is a 12.7% gross yield on the cash you've invested.

 Or, you put some money down (say, 20%) and borrow the remaining 80% from a bank (please see below regarding risks).
 As long as you have a reasonable interest rate on the loan, you should still have a decidedly positive cash flow from the property.

 In both instances, you now have an income-producing property that will pay you monthly cash flow for as long as the house is standing and you have renters.
 I have seen countless happy retirees use this methodology and turn a portion of their retirement nest egg into the income-producing rental property.

 This can be a very effective use of a portion of your retirement nest egg.
 Not only is it very effective at generating cash flow, but it can also give you a part-time job managing the properties if you have a few of them.
 Some people really enjoy being a landlord.
 It keeps them busy and keeps another stream of income trickling into the reservoir.

 The last stream of income is investment income.
 This is a little more complex and we'll talk about more when we get to secret #5.